 Crunchyroll: http://www.crunchyroll.com/store/ (check for daily deals)

-Anime Island: http://www.anime-island.com/ (requires at least 20% deposit for pre-orders. decent prices but bad communication and speed. use if necessary)
+Anime Island: http://www.anime-island.com/ (requires at least 20% deposit for pre-orders. free shipping within US)

 Figure Haven: http://figurehaven.com/ (limited selection. usually flat $5 shipping)